Women's Western Volleyball League

-The Women's Western Volleyball League was created by Ralph Christ in August 1992.
-The first game was the Ventura Slammers at the San Bernardino Jazz on February 17, 1993.
-It was around for two seasons in 1993-1994.
-Champions in 1993 were the San Diego Wave.
+The Women's Western Volleyball League (WWVL) was a women's volleyball league created by Ralph Christ in August 1992.
+It was around for two seasons in 1993 and 1994.

+The inaugural 1993 season finished with the San Diego Wave capturing the league championship; Wave hitter Missy McLinden was named the league's Most Valuable Player.
 In 1994 the champions were the San Diego Breakers.
 The Wave was the same team but it was sold and became the Breakers.